missBerg/envoy-site/README.md

 This is a **Jekyll** project deployed on **Netlify**, with some additional helper scripts.
 To build the latest docs for Envoy Proxy, there are steps in the `build/netlify-build.sh` script that checkouts the Envoy respostory and builds the latest docs using Bazel.

+## Overview

+- Directories
+    - _data/ - Data files used in the site
+    - _includes/ - Reusable HTML components included in pages
+    - _layouts/ - Jekyll Page layouts that are used by site pages
+    - _sass/ - Partials that are used from the style.scss in the css/ directory
+    - .netlify/ - Configurations for the Netlify deployment
+    - assets/ - Common assets like scripts and images for the site
+    - collections/ - Collections of data for the site used in pages
+    - css/ - The main style.scss file
+    - deploy/ - Deployment script for Netlify deployment
+    - local/ - Resources to run the site locally while developing
+    - logos/ - Logos for community and adopters of Envoy Project
+    - pages/ - The site pages
+    - scripts/ - Shared scripts for the site
+- Files
+    - _config.yml - the Jekyll configuration
+    - _redirects - Netlify redirects
+    - .ruby-version - The ruby version
+    - package.json - NPM package dependencies for Netlify deploy
+    - requirements.txt - Python dependencies for Netlify deploy

 ## Running Locally

 ### Using Jekyll